kmichod/hgsc_somatic_landscape/README.md

 The processed data used in this analysis is included in the publication.
 Raw data will be made available through dbGaP under study ID: phs002262.v3.p1.

 ## Code Overview
-*data: This is an empty folder, once the paper is published, we will release the processed data which can be put here.
+-data: This is an empty folder, once the paper is published, we will release the processed data which can be put here.

-*reference_data: This is an empty folder, once the paper is published, we will release the supplemental data needed to perform analyses and the metadata files.
+-reference_data: This is an empty folder, once the paper is published, we will release the supplemental data needed to perform analyses and the metadata files.

-*programs: This includes the programs (USeq (VCF parser), COSMIC, VCF2MAF, and quality filtering) used to generated the processed data in this manuscript.
+-programs: This includes the programs (USeq (VCF parser), COSMIC, VCF2MAF, and quality filtering) used to generated the processed data in this manuscript.

-*code: Code used to analyze the data after variant calling, VCF parsing, and quality filtering and code used to generate main figures and tables in the manuscript.
+-code: Code used to analyze the data after variant calling, VCF parsing, and quality filtering and code used to generate main figures and tables in the manuscript.